Summary:

 Intake Filters

 As their name suggests, intake filters, also called supply filters, are positioned to cleanse the air that enters the booth.
-Even a small amount of dust or other debris can contaminate the spraying process, forcing expensive repairs and wasting company resources.
-The main features that operators look for in intake filters is the rate that air can pass through the material and its ability to reliably filter extremely small particles.
+Even a small amount of dust or other debris can contaminate the spraying process, triggering costly rework and wasting both materials and labor.
+The main features that operators look for in intake filters are the rate at which air can pass through the material and its ability to reliably filter extremely small particles.

 Exhaust Filters